theseus-os/theseus-os.github.io/posts/2021-12-31-November-December-Update-WASM.md

 Once WASM support is officially in the main branch, we will offer an easier command line interface for loading and executing WASM binaries.

-## Progress on Porting `wasmtime` to Theseus
+## Progress on Porting Wasmtime to Theseus
-While the interpreted WASM project is wrapping up, the port of `wasmtime` is just getting started.
+While the interpreted WASM project is wrapping up, the port of Wasmtime is just getting started.

-As described in [`wasmtime`'s documentation](https://docs.wasmtime.dev/contributing-architecture.html), the project is architected as one top-level user-facing crate that re-exports and connects together key functionality from several smaller internal crates.
+As described in [Wasmtime's documentation](https://docs.wasmtime.dev/contributing-architecture.html), the project is architected as one top-level user-facing crate that re-exports and connects together key functionality from several smaller internal crates.
 The top-level crate is aptly named `wasmtime`, and it primarily exposes a safe API for interacting with WASM modules, e.g., compiling, instantiating, and invoking them.

 ### Bottom-up approach -- off to a strong start